I write in different forms. I find that putting your creative energy into a differently shaped box sparks and enlivens it.

 In 2008, the Dorchester Arts Council commissioned me to write a ghost walking tour for the city of Cambridge on the Eastern Shore, and, out of that, grew my ghost folklore book, Dredging the Choptank.
 I scattered in my friends’ real phantom tales throughout the soggy Dorchester myth.

-I wrote short story in college and returned to the form when I was in UB’s MFA in Creative Writing and Publishing Design.
+I wrote short story in college and returned to the form when I was in University of Baltimore’s MFA in Creative Writing and Publishing Design.
 I liked stretching back into prose after twenty years of playwriting.
 My thesis was a collection of short stories that all take place in my Baltimore neighborhood of Hamilton.
 To see my book options, click here.